At Plentum, our core mission is to provide science-backed solutions for your pet's well-being.

 Protect your dog's oral health with daily microbiome support.

-Plentum's All-in-One Synbiotic Powder supports the gut-oral axis with prebiotics, probiotics, and postbiotics — helping manage the bacterial populations behind bad breath and periodontal disease.
+Plentum's All-in-One Powder supports the gut-oral axis with a postbiotic complex and prebiotic fiber (inulin) — helping support balanced bacterial populations linked to bad breath and periodontal disease.
 See the full formula →

 High-Risk Breeds: Is Your Dog More Susceptible?